rage/java-programming-fall-19/data/part-6/1-listan-sisaltavat-oliot.md

 </sample-output>

 <!-- <h2>Huoneesta ottaminen</h2> -->

 <h2>Taking from a room</h2>

 <!-- Lisää luokalle `Huone` metodi `public Henkilo ota()`, ottaa huoneesta lyhimmän henkilön.
 Mikäli huone on tyhjä, metodi palauttaa `null`-viitteen. -->

-Add a `public Henkilo take()` method to the `Room` class, which takes the shortest person in the room.
+Add a `public Person take()` method to the `Room` class, which takes the shortest person in the room.
 When a room is empty, it returns a `null` reference.

 <!-- ```java
 Huone huone = new Huone();